codota/tabnine-vscode/README.md

 ### The Ultimate AI Assistant

 Tabnine’s Public Code AI algorithm is the foundation for all our code completion tools.
-The Free, Pro, and Business level solutions are all trained on trusted open-source code with permissive licenses.
+The Free, Team, and Enterprise level solutions are all trained on trusted open-source code with permissive licenses.
 <br />

 ### Team Learning Algorithm